Working Holiday in Canada

 The eligibility requirements are the same as those for the Working Holiday Visa except that there is less flexibility in the sense that you will need to acquire a job offer/letter of employment to process with your application.
 This permit is generally only valid for a 12-month period as most internships will not exceed this.
 It’s also important that you check if your country of citizenship is participating in the internship program before applying.

-Top Tips Before You Go To Working Holiday Visa
+Top Tips Before You Go to Canada With a Working Holiday Visa

 - Make plans to buy a car or get familiar with the public transport system;